filecoin-project/FIPs/FIPS/fip-XXXX.md

 This FIP forbids "inlining" blocks into state-root CIDs as we'd _otherwise_ need to perform IPLD Link Analysis on the inlined block when calling `ipld::set_root`.

 ### Link Analysis

+#### Ignoring v.
+Rejecting Unknown CIDs

+The link analysis algorithm defined in this FIP _rejects_ CIDs with unknown codecs and/or hash functions instead of simply ignoring such CIDs for better forward-compatibility.
+This way, new codecs and hash functions can be supported in the future without worrying that such CIDs may already be present in the state (where they would have previously not been covered by link analysis).

 #### Native v.
 Wasm